Magnus of Oderzo

 Saint Magnus of Oderzo (San Magno di Oderzo) was a 7th-century Italian saint who is notable for founding some of the earliest churches in Venice.
-He was Bishop of Oderzo and travelled to Venice where he founded the churches of Santi Apostoli, San Pietro di Castello, Santa Maria Formosa, Santa Giustina, San Giovanni in Bragora, San Zaccaria, San Salvador and Angelo Raffaele.
+He was Bishop of Oderzo and traveled to Venice in 638 because of the Lombard invasion of Italy.
+There, he founded the churches of Santi Apostoli, San Pietro di Castello, Santa Maria Formosa, Santa Giustina, San Giovanni in Bragora, San Zaccaria, San Salvador and Angelo San Raffaele.

 He died in 670 and his remains are reportedly buried in the church of San Geremia in Venice.